IVDD in Dachshunds

 Avoid roughhousing with your dachshund.
 Dachshunds love to play, but it is best to keep aggressive play at a minimum.

 My dachshunds love to play ball for a long period of time.
-To prevent them from straining too much, I play with them for about 20-30 and then make them rest afterward.
+To prevent them from straining too much, I play with them for about 20-30 minutes and then make them stop and rest afterward.